Applying to MS in EPP

 Letters of recommendation (3)

 Three letters of recommendation must be submitted by applicants to the MS in EPP program.
 Letters are typically written by professors or work supervisors.
-At least one of your three recommendations must be from a professional experience and one from a professor at the educational institution last attended.
+At least one of your three recommendations must be from a professor at the educational institution last attended.

 For a letter of recommendation to be considered by the EPP graduate admissions committee, the recommender must complete a recommendation letter form.
 Please see the application for more details.